 There is an aesthetic and functional distinction between one smartwatch to another, as in how a running watch might be different from an all-encompassing model.
 Here are some of the best smartwatches available now.

-Some of the new features come courtesy of WatchOS 7, like sleep detection, a hand-washing tracker and some new fitness routines.
-Those aren’t specific to the Series 6, but you should expect to have them when you use this watch.
+Some of the new features come courtesy of WatchOS 8, like new fitness routines centred on pilates, and mindfulness practices.
+Not to mention the Wallet app and its newfound support for unlocking compatible doors.
+Those aren’t specific to the Series 7, but you should expect to have them when you use this watch.

 With models that support cellular LTE connectivity, you can make calls, send/receive messages and play music straight from the watch.
 Non-cellular models can do a lot of things too, save for phone calls, as there is no eSIM functionality.
-Battery life is basically the same as the Series 5, except you can charge this one much faster.
-Just remember that the Apple Watch Series 6 will only work with iOS devices.
-If you are looking for something more affordable, you can always try the Apple Watch SE.
+Battery life is basically the same as the Series 6, except you can charge this one much faster.
+Just remember that the Apple Watch will only work with iOS devices.
+If you are looking for something more affordable, you can always try the Apple Watch SE or Apple Watch Series 5.

 The Fitbit Sense takes a slightly different turn for the company because of what it includes.
 While it looks similar to the Versa line of smartwatches, the feature set is different.
 The Sense has a nice, tiny bit larger AMOLED display—and introduces a new latch mechanism for straps and bands that’s a lot easier to manage.
 The Versa 3 also uses the same mechanism.
 It’s just unfortunate you can’t use previous Versa straps with the Sense.